Can discrete-time analyses be trusted for stepped wedge trials with continuous recruitment?: Introduction

 A growing body of literature has focused on developing appropriate design methods for SW-CRTs with continuous recruitment.
-For instance, Grantham et al.\cite{Grantham2019} found that relying on the conventional discrete-time model in the presence of continuous recruitment often leads to an underestimation of the required sample size.
-Hooper et al.\cite{Hooper2020} developed a computational algorithm to identify efficient, incomplete designs of SW-CRTs with continuous recruitment and continuous outcomes.
-More recently, Hooper et al.\cite{Hooper2024} proposed optimal designs for three-sequence SW-CRTs with continuous recruitment.
-Despite these advances with respect to study planning, there has been limited attention to analyzing SW-CRTs with continuous recruitment, nor evidence that discrete-time analysis of such designs delivers credible results.
-In this article, we tackle this practical question and study whether conventional discrete-time linear mixed model can be trusted when used to analyze SW-CRTs with continuous-time recruitment.
-The essential ingredients of the discrete-time linear mixed model are a period effect to adjust for the secular trend, the intervention effects of interest, and terms to account for sources of heterogeneity, including within-cluster correlations.\cite{Li2020} In the presence of continuous-time recruitment, such a linear mixed model can be considered as a misspecified model.
-In the context of SW-CRTs, several prior studies demonstrated that misspecification of the correlation structure under linear mixed models can lead to substantial bias when using model-based variance estimators.\cite{Kasza2019b, Bowden2021, Voldal2022} More recently, Ouyang et al.\cite{Ouyang2024} illustrated through a simulation study that the robust variance estimator (RVE), also referred to as the sandwich variance estimator, can provide nominal coverage for the intervention effect under linear mixed models even when the correlation structure is misspecified (under appropriate small-sample correction).
-Wang et al.\cite{Wang2024} showed that the linear mixed model is robust against misspecification of covariate effects, the correlation structure, and the error structure, as long as the intervention effect structure (whether treatment effect varies by calendar and/or exposure time) is correctly specified.
-However, these studies have all be carried out in the context of discrete-time sampling and have not at all considered the setting where the true data-generating process includes a continuous-time recruitment element.
-Hence, despite such prior knowledge, the performance of discrete-time linear mixed models in SW-CRTs with continuous recruitment has not been empirically evaluated.
+For instance, Grantham et al.\cite{Grantham2019} found that relying on models that treat time as discrete in the presence of continuous recruitment often leads to an underestimation of the required sample size.
+Hooper et al.\cite{Hooper2020} developed a computational algorithm to identify efficient, incomplete designs of SW-CRTs with continuous recruitment and continuous outcomes, and more recently, Hooper et al.\cite{Hooper2024} proposed optimal designs for three-sequence SW-CRTs with continuous recruitment.
+Despite these advances in study planning, there has been limited attention to the analysis of SW-CRTs with continuous recruitment, and it remains unclear whether discrete-time analysis of such designs delivers credible results.
+In this article, we tackle this practical question and investigate whether conventional discrete-time linear mixed models (i.e., linear mixed models that treat time as discrete) can be trusted when used to analyze SW-CRTs with continuous-time recruitment.
+The essential ingredients of the discrete-time linear mixed model include a period effect to adjust for the secular trend, the intervention effects of interest, and random effects to account for sources of heterogeneity, including within-cluster correlations.\cite{Li2020} In the presence of continuous-time recruitment, such a linear mixed model can be viewed as a misspecified model.
+In the context of SW-CRTs, several prior studies have demonstrated that misspecification of the correlation structure under linear mixed models can lead to substantial bias when using model-based variance estimators.\cite{Kasza2019b, Bowden2021, Voldal2022} More recently, Ouyang et al.\cite{Ouyang2024} illustrated through a simulation study that the robust variance estimator (RVE), also referred to as the sandwich variance estimator, can provide nominal coverage for the intervention effect under linear mixed models even when the correlation structure is misspecified, provided that an appropriate small-sample correction is applied.
+Additionally, Wang et al.\cite{Wang2024} proved theoretically that the linear mixed model is robust against misspecification of covariate effects, the correlation structure, and the error structure, as long as the intervention effect structure (i.e., whether the treatment effect varies by calendar and/or exposure time) is correctly specified.
+However, the theoretical results established in Wang et al.\cite{Wang2024} were developed entirely under a discrete-time framework in which potential outcomes are indexed by discrete period indicators.
+Whether these robustness properties extend to the continuous-time recruitment setting, where potential outcomes are fundamentally indexed by continuous recruitment times rather than discrete periods, remains an open question that cannot be resolved through existing theory alone.
+Hence, despite such prior knowledge, the validity of discrete-time linear mixed models in SW-CRTs with continuous recruitment remains an open question.